 Some business competitors engage in unethical or illegal activity to try and gain a competitive advantage.
 This often involves using the anonymity of the internet to attack a legitimate business with defamatory comments or claims.
-Not only is this the wrong way to run a business, it may also be illegal.
+Not only is this the wrong way to run a business, but it may also be illegal.
 The wronged party may be able to file a lawsuit for money damages.

 Business Competitor Online Defamation